-The problem is that many brilliant business lawyers are not always great communicators.
 They have the greatest difficulties in providing this kind of concise, “board-proof”, strategically relevant advice and only a few rise above the legal jargon and lengthy arguments.
 The successful business lawyer of today needs to be much better commercially geared, able to immerse himself in the clients’ corporate culture and priorities.
 Although many firms claim to employ a business-oriented approach or provide commercially grounded advice, it is clear that not all their lawyers can walk the walk.

 Legal counsel: from “Cinderella” to strategic advisor